ziggysauce/ziggy-react-app/CONTRIBUTING.md

 3. In the command line terminal, navigate to the root directory of your local clone.
 4. Run `npm install` to install all the development dependencies of this project.
 5. Make changes to your code.
-6. Commit and push all files to your forked repositroy.
+6. Commit and push all files to your forked repository.

 ## Making a Pull Request